Steadying0235/gpu-screen-recorder-fork/README.md

 To save a video in replay mode, you need to send signal SIGUSR1 to gpu screen recorder.
 You can do this by running `killall -SIGUSR1 gpu-screen-recorder`.\
 To stop recording send SIGINT to gpu screen recorder.
 You can do this by running `killall -SIGINT gpu-screen-recorder` or pressing `Ctrl-C` in the terminal that runs gpu screen recorder.
 When recording a regular non-replay video this will also save the video.\
 To pause/unpause recording send SIGUSR2 to gpu screen recorder.
 You can do this by running `killall -SIGUSR2 gpu-screen-recorder`.
 This is only applicable and useful when recording (not streaming nor replay).\
-## Finding audio device name
+## Audio device name
-You can find the default output audio device (headset, speakers (in other words, desktop audio)) with the command `pactl get-default-sink`.
-Add `monitor` to the end of that to use that as an audio input in gpu screen recorder.\
+To record the default output device (desktop audio) you can use the `default_output` option, for example `-a default_output`.\
-You can find the default input audio device (microphone) with the command `pactl get-default-source`.
-This input should not have `monitor` added to the end when used in gpu screen recorder.\
+To record the default input device (microphone) you can use the `default_input` option, for example `-a default_input`.\
-Example of recording both desktop audio and microphone: `gpu-screen-recorder -w screen -f 60 -a "$(pactl get-default-sink).monitor" -a "$(pactl get-default-source)" -o ~/Videos/test_video.mp4`.\
+To list all available audio devices run `gpu-screen-recorder --list-audio-devices`.
+The name to use with GPU Screen Recorder will be on the left side and the human readable name is on the right side.\
-A name (that is visible to pipewire) can be given to an audio input device by prefixing the audio input with `<name>/`, for example `dummy/$(pactl get-default-sink).monitor`.\
+To record multiple audio devices to multiple audio tracks specify the `-a` option multiple times, for example `-a default_output -a default_input`.\
-Note that if you use multiple audio inputs then they are each recorded into separate audio tracks in the video file.
-If you want to merge multiple audio inputs into one audio track then separate the audio inputs by "|" in one -a argument, for example `-a "$(pactl get-default-sink).monitor|$(pactl get-default-source)"`.
+To record multiple audio devices into one audio track (merged) specify the `-a` option once split with `|` for each audio device, for example `-a "default_output|default_input"`.\

-There is also a gui for the gpu screen recorder called [gpu-screen-recorder-gtk](https://git.dec05eba.com/gpu-screen-recorder-gtk/).
+In wireplumber the name of the audio will be in the format `gsr-<audio_device>`, but you can change that name by prefixing the audio device with a name and then a forward slash, for example: `-a "name/default_output"`.

 ## Simple way to run replay without gui
 Run the script `scripts/start-replay.sh` to start replay and then `scripts/save-replay.sh` to save a replay and `scripts/stop-replay.sh` to stop the replay.
 The videos are saved to `$HOME/Videos`.
 You can use these scripts to start replay at system startup if you add `scripts/start-replay.sh` to startup (this can be done differently depending on your desktop environment / window manager) and then go into